naryl/dithcord/README.md

 How is Dithcord (the library) different fron Lispcord?
 ------------------------------------------------------

 The main difference is that Lispcord supports running several monolithic bots in the same lisp-system while Dithcord supports running a single modular bot.
 If both suit you then you should probably pick Lispcord to avoid an extra layer you don't need.
-Also, Dithcord is not a complete abstraction and you'll have to use Lispcord functions anyway.
+Dithcord is not a complete abstraction and you'll have to use Lispcord functions anyway.

 Also, Lispcord is more imperative while Dithcord is more declarative with all the define-stuff macros.